There’s something about seniors! Find out why adopting an older dog could be the right decision when it comes to bringing a new pet into your home.

 However, most charities will ensure that anyone considering rehoming an animal with a pre-existing medical condition is fully briefed via the charity’s vet or veterinary nurse.
 They’ll also encourage potential owners to speak with their own vet to fully understand any likely costs for ongoing treatment.

-Of course, ensuring your pet is insured gives further peace of mind should they suffer from any future illnesses or accidents.
-Petplan works with over 1,200 animal charities and provides four weeks’ free insurance cover for every dog, cat or rabbit that is rehomed, giving reassurance for charities and adopters alike while the pet settles into their new home.
+Of course, getting your pet insured gives further peace of mind should they suffer from any future illnesses or accidents.
+Petplan works with more than 1,200 animal charities and provides four weeks of free insurance cover for every dog, cat or rabbit that is rehomed, giving reassurance for charities and adopters alike while the pet settles into their new home.

-The key to welcoming a new dog is letting him take his time.
-Dogs have a naturally inquisitive nature, so it shouldn’t be long before you can start to see your dog taking an interest in you, his new best friend.
+The key to welcoming a new dog is letting them take their time.
+Dogs have a naturally inquisitive nature, so it shouldn’t be long before you can start to see your new dog taking an interest in you, their new best friend.

 Dogs are conditioned to make humans the centre of their world.
-If that person changes, it’s naturally traumatic for the dog, but it will learn to love again.
+If their human becomes a different person, it’s naturally traumatic for the dog.
+It will, however, learn to love again.

 Fostering can be a great way to help older pets, but it’s good to be clear on the conditions of care before making a commitment.
 Who pays the vet bills depends on the charity you are fostering for.
 Often, expenses such as food and transport are reimbursed, and the pet is usually insured, so vet bills are covered.
 But it’s important to check with the dog shelter before you commit to fostering.

 Older dogs are likely to be well trained and have a wealth of experience with day-to-day life in a human world.
 Oldies are likely to know how to behave around people, are good on walks and get along with other dogs.

 Older dogs will already be toilet-trained and will have mastered basic commands such as ‘sit’ and ‘stay’ – saving you the energy and time spent training a puppy, which can take months!